njcuk9999/apero-utils/spirou/sandbox/ccf_tools/README.md

 ### doplot = True
 Set to _False_ if you don't want to see all the nice plots I prepared for you.
 Can be useful if you want to put the code in a big batch and don't want to spend your weekends closing python windows.
+### do_blacklist = True
+Check if the files you input are blacklisted.
+Default is _False_ as this adds some overheads.